SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 In most cases the client will probably move from one Room to another leaving the previous Room after the new one is joined.
 This is the default mode in which SFS2X and its API operate by default.

-There are situations, however, in which we need the client to remain joined in a Room (typically a Lobby) while entering in another Room (maybe a game or chat Room).
+There are situations, however, in which we need the client to remain joined in a Room (typically a Lobby) while entering another Room (maybe a game or chat Room).
 Let's examine the JoinRoomRequest constructor from the client API.
 The following arguments are available.

-- id: the Room id can be either its name (String) or numeric id (int).
+- id: the Room id can be either its name (string) or numeric id (int).

-- roomToLeave: (optional) indicates which Room should be left when the new one is joined with success.
+- roomIdToLeave: (optional) indicates which Room should be left when the new one is joined with success.
 By default the last joined Room is used.
 However if the User is already joined in several other Rooms, here we can specify the Room that should be left.
 A value of -1 will indicate that no Room should be left.

-- asSpect: (optional) this option is availble for game Rooms only and it allow the user to join as a "spectator" in the game (more on this later).
+- asSpectator: (optional) this option is available for game Rooms only and it allow the user to join as a "spectator" in the game (more on this later).

 In order to keep track of the joined Rooms on the client-side, the API provide a couple of useful tools:

-- the lastJoinedRoom property of the SmartFox class instance provides a reference to the last Room that has been joined; when this value is set to null,no Rooms have been joined yet;
+- the lastJoinedRoom property of the SmartFox class instance provides a reference to the last Room that has been joined; when this value is set to null, no Rooms have been joined yet;

 - the joinedRooms property of the same class will provide a list of all Rooms that the client is currently joined in.